 All individuals at Verland have communication goals, whether they are verbal or nonverbal.
-Through Verland's Communication Therapy (CT) Department, verbal individuals are encouraged to enhance their speech and language.
+Through Verland's Communication Therapy (CT) Department, verbal individuals are helped to enhance their speech and language.
 Nonverbal participants are taught augmentative and alternative means of communication.

 Adaptation to amplification device

 The CT department screens all individuals and identifies those individuals who will benefit from this program, and remediation is prescribed according to each individual's abilities and needs.